hirasso/wp-thumbhash/docs/USAGE.md

 # Usage

+WP Thumbhash generates placeholders on upload so they're ready to go when displaying a page.
+If you need to generate placeholders for existing images, have a look at the [WP-CLI commands](#wp-cli-commands).

 ## Display Placeholders in Your Frontend

 Trigger the action `wp-thumbhash/render` for displaying a thumbhash for an image ID: